 - Primary hyperparathyroidism

 High levels of matrix metalloproteinases have been described, and one theory suggests chemically altered elastin protein allows deposition of calcium on small vessels.

 Calciphylaxis begins as surface purple-coloured mottling of the skin (retiform purpura) then bleeding occurs within the affected area.
 There may be blood-filled blisters.
 The skin goes black in the centre of star-shaped (stellate) purple lesions.
 The skin cells die because of lack of blood supply (dry gangrene).
 This causes deep and often extensive ulcers.
 Surgical intervention may aggravate ulceration.

 Patients with calciphylaxis usually experience severe pain, burning and sometimes itching at the lesion sites.

 Calciphylaxis most often occurs on the lower limb where it is one of the causes of blue toe syndrome.
 Lesions on the fatty areas of the trunk, abdomen, buttocks, or thighs appear to be more dangerous than lesions on the lower legs and feet.

 How is calciphylaxis diagnosed?

-A deep wedge skin biopsy may be necessary to diagnose calciphylaxis, as a similar appearance can be seen in other conditions such as necrotising fasciitis, cryoglobulinaemia, antiphosopholipid syndrome, coumarin necrosis and vasculitis.
+A deep wedge skin biopsy may be necessary to diagnose calciphylaxis, as a similar appearance can be seen in other conditions such as necrotising fasciitis, cryoglobulinaemia, antiphospholipid syndrome, coumarin necrosis and vasculitis.
+Multiple biopsies may be necessary, with a risk of propagating calciphylaxis.
 The pathologist looks for calcium deposited within scarred and blocked blood vessels in the subcutaneous tissue.
-There may also be inflammation of the fat (panniculitis).
+Perieccrine calcium deposition may be noted when vascular calcification is absent but may be subtle.
+There may also be inflammation of the fat (panniculitis). [see Calciphylaxis pathology]

 What is the treatment for calciphylaxis?